 Michelin chef in Brittany champions sustainable seafood

-Industrial fishing is plundering the oceans.
+The world's oceans are being plundered by industrial fishing.
 According to the United Nations, more than one-third of global fish stocks are now being harvested at biologically unsustainable levels.
 So can you eat seafood while preserving threatened species?
-Well, two chefs on the French coast of Brittany think - certainly think so.
-NPR's Eleanor Beardsley reports on their crusade to save the seas, one diner at a time.
+Well, two Michelin-star chefs on the French coast of Brittany certainly think so.
+NPR's Eleanor Beardsley reports on their crusade to save the seas one diner at a time.

 HUGO ROELLINGER: (Through interpreter) If they chose to build the Mont-Saint-Michel in this place at that time, there must have been something special going on here.